 A road running shoe is designed to excel on smooth surfaces.
 They have smooth outsoles that generally lack the lugs and rock protection that trail running shoes provide.
 Road running shoes can come with a variety of cushion levels to accommodate different running needs.
 Some are designed to be lively and snappy for speed workouts, while others are comfortable enough to run endless miles on hard surfaces.
 Our team placed the On Cloudsurfer at the top of our favorite road running shoes list because it did everything well and was a crowd-pleaser among testers.

 What are the main differences between road running and trail shoes?

 The biggest difference between road running and trail shoes is the outsoles.
 While the lugs and sticky rubber of trail shoe outsoles are designed to provide purchase on a wide variety of surfaces, including hardpack, loose rocks, mud, and more, road shoes tend to have very smooth outsoles that excel on the pavement.
-This allows them to be lighter than trail shoes and more comfortable running on flat and hard surfaces, namely pavement and dirt roads.
+This allows them to be lighter than trail shoes and more comfortable when running on flat and hard surfaces, namely pavement and dirt roads.
 The uppers of road shoes may also be less durable than trail shoes since they have to withstand much less abuse from rocks and other trailside debris.
 Some shoes in this guide, such as the Brooks Ghost 15, perform just fine on gravel roads and non-technical dirt trails.

 Can I run on trails in road running shoes?

 While it’s technically possible to run anywhere in road shoes, running on loose, steep, or technical trails in them is generally not recommended.
-With their relatively smooth outsoles, road shoes don’t provide much grip on anything other than pavement—some road shoes you might even want to leave at home if the pavement is wet.
+With their relatively smooth outsoles, road shoes don’t provide much grip on anything other than pavement — some road shoes you might even want to leave at home if the pavement is wet.
 If you choose to wear road shoes on trails, you might find yourself slipping and potentially falling and injuring yourself.
-That being said, on gravel or hard-packed trails that aren’t too steep, road shoes may be perfectly adequate and a good choice, especially if you’re running a fair bit of pavement to get to and from the trails.
-The Hoka Clifton 9 is an excellent option for a road shoe with enough grip, durability, and support to perform on dirt surfaces.
+That said, on gravel or hard-packed trails that aren’t too steep, road shoes may be perfectly adequate and a good choice, especially if you’re running a fair bit of pavement to get to and from the trails.
+The Hoka Clifton 9 is a good option for a road shoe with enough grip, durability, and support to perform on dirt surfaces.

 What are the best road running shoes for beginners?

-If you don’t have a local shop to visit, it’s a good idea to get a fairly average shoe in all measurements.
+If you don’t have a local shop to visit, getting a fairly average shoe in all measurements is a good idea.
 Most brands will run true to size, so you should be able to simply buy a running shoe that’s the same size as all the other shoes you wear.
 When it comes to heel-to-toe drop, choosing a mid-range shoe with 8 to 10 millimeters of drop, such as the New Balance Fresh Foam X 880v13 or Nike Pegasus 40, will probably work well.
-If you haven’t run much in the past, choosing a well-cushioned shoe like the Hoka Clifton 9 or On Cloudsurfer may help prevent injuries by protecting your joints, muscles, and ligaments from impact.
-Increasing your running mileage gradually will also allow your body to adapt and help prevent injuries.
+If you haven’t run much in the past, choosing a well-cushioned shoe like the Hoka Clifton 9 or On Cloudsurfer may help protect your joints, muscles, and ligaments from impact.
+Increasing your running mileage gradually will allow your body to adapt and help prevent injuries.

 What are the best road running shoes for speed?

-When it comes to speed, lighter weight, and bouncier cushion is generally better, especially over longer distances.
+Regarding speed, lighter weight and bouncier cushion is generally better, especially over longer distances.
 If you’re looking for a road shoe for speedwork, something with a springy and lively feel is a good idea.
-Highly cushioned shoes generally aren’t great for speedwork as they tend to be too squishy and slow-feeling, although this is changing with the increase of highly cushioned plated shoes coming onto the market.
+Highly cushioned shoes generally aren’t ideal for speedwork as they tend to be too squishy and slow-feeling, although this is changing with the increase of highly cushioned plated shoes coming onto the market.
 The On Cloudsurfer, Salomon Phantasm, and Saucony Endorphin Speed 3 are great everyday road running shoes that can perform well in speed workouts.
-However, if you want something more specialized, you’ll want to opt for multiple pairs of shoes to have options for both your fast and slow runs.
+However, if you want something more specialized, keeping multiple pairs of shoes in rotation for easy and hard runs would be a good idea.